-The agreement may remain valid for a fixed term or until further notice.
+The agreement may be valid for a fixed term or until further notice.
 In the latter case, the agreement may be terminated with a three-month period of notice.
 After a fixed-term agreement has been valid for a year, it can always be terminated with a three-month period of notice.
-However, if the agreed arrangement is bound to a specific period of time, the arrangement will continue until the end of this period.
+However, if the agreed arrangement is tied to a specific period of time, the arrangement will continue until the end of this period.

-A local agreement on working hours must be sent to the signatory organisations whose members the agreement concerns for their information.
+The local agreement must be sent to the signatory organisations whose members the agreement concerns for their information.

-The parties to the collective agreement may nevertheless dispute a local agreement if it agrees on matters not falling under the scope of the agreement.
+The parties to the collective agreement may, nevertheless, dispute a local agreement if it agrees on matters not falling under the scope of local agreements.
 In such cases, the parties to the collective agreement may amend the local agreement or to declare it invalid.
 The amended local agreement will enter into force on the date agreed between the parties to the collective agreement.

-This agreement is valid as part of the collective agreement between the signatory organisations and will terminate without a separate notice when the collective agreement comes to an end.
-Any valid local agreement will nevertheless remain valid as agreed.
+This agreement is valid as part of the collective agreement between the signatory organisations and expires without a separate notice when the collective agreement expires or is terminated.
+Nevertheless, any valid local agreement will remain valid as agreed.

-Any disputes concerning the interpretation of this agreement and the interpretation of any local agreements based on this agreement are to be resolved in the same manner as disputes concerning the collective agreement.
+Any disputes concerning the interpretation of this agreement and the interpretation of any local agreements under this agreement are to be resolved in the same manner as disputes concerning the collective agreement.